Contact Center Solutions Featured Article

 Ovum Research Says Customer Contacts Moving Heavily to Mobile

 We all know what mobile adoption has done for game playing and checking e-mail.
 Most of us even know what mobile devices have done for working outside the office and finding ways to have access to documents from half a world away.
 What we may not realize is just how much mobile devices are going to impact customer service over the next couple of years.
-A recent study by industry analyst Ovum (News - Alert) shows how different companies will have their customer service approach changed.
+A recent study by industry analyst Ovum shows how different companies will have their customer service approach changed.

 The study says that more than half of inbound customer service calls will be made using a mobile device by 2016 and that 30 percent of those will be coming from some kind of smartphone.
 Ovum says those numbers are extremely large indicators that the customer service industry is going to be changing big time over the next few years and that the major companies better be getting ready.